I’m sharing some exciting Holiday music and movement activities for children in this post.

 Can you tell?
 I totally believe that movement activities are critical to child development because they encourage brain connections and help children in so many ways!

-MORE DECEMBER MUSIC AND MOVEMENT ACTIVITIES:
+MORE HOLIDAY MUSIC AND MOVEMENT ACTIVITIES

 No matter what time of year, scarf activities can help students work out, express and have fun!
 I’m hoping that these holiday music and movement activities help you in your class today!

 Please share this post